Pontifax Raises a $240 Million Fifth Fund

-Pontifax's anchor investors made the majority of the new fund's commitments.
+Pontifax's cornerstone investors made the majority of the new fund's commitments.
 Among the institutional investors are some of Israel's leading insurance companies, while private investors include Israel-born businessman Mori Arkin, Finnish-British business magnate Poju Zabludowicz, and Michael Sela and Ruth Arnon, two of the scientists behind Teva Pharmaceutical Industries Ltd.'s multi-billion drug Copaxone.

 Established in 2004, Pontifax is a life sciences-oriented firm with over $350 million in assets under management.
 The firm's portfolio includes some 60 companies, with ten listed on Nasdaq.
 Pontifax was one of the first investors in anti-cancer company Kite Pharma, sold to Gilead Sciences Inc. in August for $11.9 billion.
 Pontifax's $3.8 million investment yielded returns of $130 million after the sale, with an additional $14 million gained due to Pontifax co-founder Ran Nussbaum being a member of Kite Pharma's board of directors.